 RPA stands for Robotic Process Automation.
 RPA operates in automating manual tedious repetitive tasks by software robots.
 These robots are software programs built to do the self-regulation work by replacing the human element.

-The work could address queries, make calculations, maintain records, and perform transactions.
+How are robots used in insurance?
+They address queries, make calculations, maintain records, and perform transactions.

 Why should insurance industries opt for RPA?

-RPA has proven to be effective in automating the transactional and administrative tasks of the insurance industry.
+RPA use cases in insurance has proven to be effective in automating the transactional and administrative tasks of the insurance industry.
 The insurance industry mostly works in back-office processes, which are operational, high workload, and repetitive in nature.
 The processes could be moving data from spreadsheets to core systems, pulling out data from invoices into a core system, and scraping information from the internet and websites, which are some of these sub-processes RPA helps automate.

-RPA has helped the insurance industries to upscale their growth by automating most of their backend repetitive tasks.
+RPA in insurance has helped the insurance industries to upscale their growth by automating most of their backend repetitive tasks.
 With the rise of RPA in the insurance industry, insurers can focus on increasing customer satisfaction rather than on time-consuming processes.

 What are the benefits of RPA in Insurance?